young black female veteran with chronic fatigue syndrome laying on her couch during the day looking tired

 With a 100% VA rating, your CFS is likely so debilitating that your daily routines and activities are almost completely restricted.

 Essentially, this means that the more severe your CFS symptoms are, the higher the VA rating you will receive.
 The VA disability rating for CFS largely depends on the frequency, severity, and duration of your symptoms.
-Common signs and symptoms of CFS include:
+Many veterans with CFS experience physical and cognitive symptoms.

 • Loss of memory or concentration